Ken Shamrock: The Corporation and The Union (1998–1999)

-In January 1999, Shamrock began feuding with Billy Gunn, Goldust and Val Venis, all of whom had made overtures to his kayfabe sister, Ryan.
-He lost the Intercontinental Championship to Venis on February 14 at St. Valentine's Day Massacre when Gunn, the guest referee, delivered a fast count.
-Shamrock took part in a four way bout for the Intercontinental Championship at WrestleMania XV.
+Val Venis continued to flirt with Ryan, leading to Shamrock defending the Intercontinental Championship against Venis at St. Valentine's Day Massacre, with Billy Gunn as the guest referee.
+Shamrock lost the match after Ryan slapped him and Gunn delivered a fast count.
+Shortly after losing the title, Shamrock also began feuding with Goldust, who also began flirting with Ryan.
+This led to Shamrock competing in a four way match for the Intercontinental Championship at WrestleMania XV.
 The reigning champion Road Dogg, was able to retain his title by pinning Goldust after Shamrock and Venis were counted out while brawling outside the ring.